qudini/gom/README.md

 #### .resolvers(myResolverInstances)

-As you can guess, this is where you pass the instances of your resolvers so that they get registered, e.g.:
+This is where you pass the instances of your resolvers so that they get registered, e.g.:

 ```java
 .resolvers(asList(